cloudfoundry/loggregator-api/README.md

 #### ValueMetric

-A *ValueMetric* envelope is dervied from a v2 *Gauge* envelope if and only if there is a single *Gauge* metric.
+A *ValueMetric* envelope is dervied from a v2 *Gauge* envelope.
+Each gauge value in a *Gauge* envelope will become a single *ValueMetric* envelope.

 | v1    | v2                             |
 |-------|--------------------------------|